 SWU Day of Service

 The Day of Service is a day that has been dedicated to serving others.
-In honor of this day, there are no classes for traditional students.
-This year it is scheduled for Tuesday, March 15, 2016.
+In honor of this day, there are no classes for on-campus students.
 Some projects will occur in the morning, afternoon, or all day.
-Students will receive chapel credit for participating in one of the University sponsored projects.
+Students will receive chapel credit for participating in one of the University-sponsored projects.

 Campus faculty and staff were asked to submit project proposals for this day.
 Below you will see a description of each available service project and the associated project leader.
 Current students can review the list of projects and sign up for a project using your name, email, and student ID number.